 ~James Allen, As a Man Thinketh

-Ambiguities abound in everyday narratives and are resolved tacitly—without our explicit awareness —in the vast majority of cases (Mahoney, 1991).
+Ambiguities abound in everyday narratives and are often resolved tacitly—without our explicit awareness —in the vast majority of cases (Mahoney, 1991).
 Connecting clients explicitly to their lived experience through active exploratory process contributes to favorable therapeutic outcomes for clients, more accurately representative assessments for clinicians (Gilligan & Price, 1993; Ruesch, 1961), and is key to assessing the presenting concern(s) reported for therapy by clients - particularly when clients are mystified, or their experience is befuddled by ambivalence.

-We can only know in which direction to grow once we know where we are (Chaleff, 2009).
 Exploring, inquiring, narrowing, and expanding a client’s report, in contrast to the therapist's perception, projection, and interpretation, provides meaningful discourse on the client’s presenting concern(s) and facilitates anchoring the client's goal.

 Respectfulness is critical to therapeutic inquiry - which is diminished when clients are questioned.